 After you’re injured in a crash caused by an Uber or Lyft driver, you can’t automatically sue the rideshare company.
 That being said, Uber and Lyft have insurance policies to help when passengers are hurt in motor vehicle accidents.

-Who Is At Fault for a Lyft or Uber Accident?
+Who Is At Fault for a Seattle Lyft or Uber Accident?

-When an Uber or Lyft is involved in an auto accident in the State of Washington, the fault is determined the same way as any other collision.
-The at-fault driver is the motorist whose negligence directly and proximately led to the accident and other people’s injuries.
+When an Uber or Lyft is involved in an auto accident in Seattle, the fault is determined the same way as any other collision.
+The at-fault driver is the motorist whose negligence directly and approximately led to the accident and other people’s injuries.
 This negligence may be based on speeding, impaired driving, reckless driving, running a stop sign or stop light, following too closely distracted driving, or any number of issues.

 Lyft and Uber accidents occur because of many of the same reasons other crashes happen: